 After you have chosen the name, it will be displayed as a character available with the font(s) you have selected.
-Press OK and you are done.
+Press OK, and you are done.

-If you want to save it using a different hexa code, go to "Edit -> Save Character As".
+If you want to save it using a different hex code, go to Edit -> "Save Character As."